cloudfoundry-attic/diego-cli-plugin/README.md

 Diego-Beta CLI Plugin
 =====================

+**This plugin is for CLI v6.12.4 and older.
+It has been replaced by [CLI v6.13.0+](https://github.com/cloudfoundry/cli/releases), which incorporates some of the commands from this plugin, and the [Diego-Enabler](https://github.com/cloudfoundry-incubator/diego-enabler) plugin, which includes the `enable-diego` and `disable-diego` commands.**

 This plugin enable Diego-specific features, and also allows pushing docker image.
 For more detail information of running apps on Diego, see [here](https://github.com/cloudfoundry-incubator/diego-design-notes/blob/master/migrating-to-diego.md)

 ##Installation